 String of Turtles Care

-When properly cared for, string of turtles can be the pride of a tropical plant collection, but it will take a little effort and some adapting from the typical methods used to maintain most succulents.
+When properly cared for, a string of turtles plant can be the pride of a tropical plant collection, but it will take a little effort and some adapting from the typical methods used to maintain most succulents.
 Different, though, does not mean complicated.
 An adequately cared for Peperomia prostrata will reward owners with a unique, well-kept, vining succulent.

-Instead, a mix consisting mainly of organics should be used.
+Instead, a mix consisting mainly of organic matter should be used.
 One that is rich in peat is ideal.
 This formula is easily found in a commercial seed starting mix.
 Peat is acidic, which is perfect for this plant, but take care that the pH does not get too low.
 Testing the soil is every so often is a good idea.

 String of turtles plants tend to suffer from overwatering more than they do dry conditions.
-The plant is native to the Brazilian rain forest, so it prefers slightly moist conditions.
-This can be accomplished by keeping the soil moist only during the growing season and using the succulent 'soak and dry' method during the winter months.
+The plant is native to the Brazilian rainforest, so it prefers slightly moist conditions.
+This can be accomplished by keeping the soil moist only during the growing season and using the succulent "soak and dry" method during the winter months.

 Temperature and Humidity

-Feeding string of turtles will help maintain a bright shiny vigor and ensure that the plant's leaves' color and patterns are held throughout the growing season.
+Feeding string of turtles will help the plant maintain a bright shiny vigor and ensure that the leaves' color and patterns are held throughout the growing season.
 Feed it with a diluted houseplant fertilizer biweekly during the growing season—fertilizing is not recommended during the fall or winter months.

-Is String of Turtles Toxic?
+Pruning String of Turtles